 The eight-sectioned mural done was hand-painted by local artist Alvin Sharpe in 1932.
 It took him approximately three months to complete.
 First, the canvas was glued to the dome, and then he painted them while on a scaffold in the prone position -- the local version of Michelangelo.
 (The cost for this project was only $5,500.00 -- just imagine what it would cost today!)

 In 1993, the Board of Trade was once again renovated, the floors leveled and carpeted with a movable dance floor.
 It is now available for special event rental, so the public has the opportunity to experience the grandeur of days gone by.
+The space can currently accomodate up to 500 guests reception style and 250 seated.

 A remnant of the St. James Hotel built in 1859 and noted for its cast iron façade, the arcade now serves as the formal covered promenade to the main building and loggia to the forecourt known as The Plaza.
 Ornamented by iron gates, the arcade measures 22- feet wide by 59-feet and can accommodate up to seventy guests.
 Its Seating capacity for alfresco dining would be about forty persons.
 Canvas drop cloths are available to enclose the open arched side during inclement weather.
 The arcade is also used effectively as a serving stage to the plaza when in use.